trngdothuy/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+-> Answer: It pops up an alert box showing "developer.mozilla.org says Hello world!" and a "OK" button

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+-> Answer: It pops up a box saying "developer.mozilla.org says What is your name?", an input field, "Cancel" button and "OK" button
 What is the return value of `prompt`?
+--> Answer: If clicking "OK", it will be what I entered in the input field (eg: "text" or "" if I didn't fill in the space).
+If clicking "Cancel", it will be null.